German Shepherd Now

 With puppies, the stakes are higher.
 Overeating accelerates growth, and rapid growth in a large breed stresses developing joints.
 Controlled portions keep growth steady and reduce the risk of skeletal problems down the line.

 How to avoid it: Feed measured meals on a schedule.
 Two meals a day for adults, three for puppies under six months.
 Pick the bowl up after 15 to 20 minutes whether it’s empty or not.
 Track body condition regularly.
 You should be able to feel ribs without pressing hard.
-For specific feeding guidance, see our feeding hub.
+Our feeding schedule by age covers the timing and portions in detail.

 Skipping Insurance and Not Budgeting for Emergencies